Where does Petya ransomware come from?

 At Avast, we’re on the frontlines of the fight against malware.
 Avast Free Antivirus is constantly updated to identify, detect, and block the newest types of malware as they emerge.
 It’ll also alert you to any other security weak points on your device or network, including outdated software or unprotected Wi-Fi, protecting you from cyberattacks on all sides.

-Join over 435 million people by choosing Avast Free Antivirus, the world’s most trusted cybersecurity solution.
+Join millions of people by choosing Avast Free Antivirus, the world’s most trusted cybersecurity solution.